modelscope/FunCodec/README.md

 3. We borrowed a lot of code from [ESPnet](https://github.com/espnet/espnet).
 FunCodec follows up the training and finetuning pipelines of ESPnet.

 ## License
-This project is licensed under the [The MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under [The MIT License](https://opensource.org/licenses/MIT).
 FunCodec also contains various third-party components and some code modified from other repos under other open source licenses.